-Create An Opera! is a fortnightly devising workshop led by the author at Theatre Delicatessen Studios in London.
-It is free to the general public and has attracted participants including both experienced and inexperienced performance practitioners.
-It aims to create a safe, inclusive environment for experimentation in writing, composition and collaborative performance.
+Create An Opera! was a fortnightly devising workshop led by the author at Theatre Delicatessen studios in London in 2017-20.
+It was free to the general public and attracted participants including both experienced and inexperienced performance practitioners.
+It aimed to create a safe, inclusive environment for experimentation in writing, composition and collaborative performance.

 This initiative arose from the author's interest in challenging the socio-political traditions and hierarchical infrastructures associated with opera production.
-At the workshops, participants are involved in both creative and performance aspects, working individually and collaboratively.
+Inspired by the ethos of devised theatre, the workshops created a space for participants to be involved in both creative and performance aspects, working individually and collaboratively.